 Where do your breeding dogs live?

 Ellen has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “All puppies are the same price, regardless of pet or show.”